Soledge/BlockEtw/README.md

 Credits go to RastaMouse and XPN for creating SharpC2 from which this tool is based and thier research on ETW bypassing.

-Rlease Build is built with .net 4.5 (but can be built for 3.5)
+Release Build is built with .net 4.5 (but can be built for 3.5)

 https://rastamouse.me/2020/05/sharpc2/